SerigneCisse/bert-finetune/README.md

 >* [Horovod Simple MNIST example](https://github.com/horovod/horovod/blob/master/examples/keras_mnist.py)
 >* [NCCL](https://developer.nvidia.com/nccl)

+#### Optimal Horovod Configuration

 BERT has a large Embedding layer which produces gradients as sparse [`IndexedSlices`](https://www.tensorflow.org/api_docs/python/tf/IndexedSlices) objects.
 As a result gradients are accumulated via allgather instead of allreduce.
 We use sparse to dense tensor conversion to force the gradients to be accumulated using allreduce instead, at the cost of increase memory usage.
-By futher using FP16 compression, we can increase the overall training throughput by about 20%-30% as measured on a DGX-1V (8 V100 with NVLink).
+By futher using FP16 compression, we can increase the overall training throughput as measured on a DGX-1V (8 V100 with NVLink).

 ```python
 optimizer = hvd_keras.DistributedOptimizer(optimizer,